 Standards of Services in Tax Matters for Business Taxpayers

-In the course of delivering tax services to our clients or to third parties (you), MBE CPAs, LLP (we or us) applies customary practices intended to provide our services in a cost effective manner and in accordance with applicable law and professional standards.
-This document describes the standards for performance of our services (these Standards) relating to tax return preparation, tax advice and consultation, representation in any tax controversy matter, preparation of reports of foreign financial accounts and transactions, accounting for taxes under ASC 740 or any other Federal, state, local or foreign tax matter.
+In the course of delivering tax services to our clients or to third parties (you), MBE CPAs, LLP (we or us) applies customary practices intended to provide our services in a cost-effective manner and in accordance with applicable law and professional standards.
+This document describes the standards for performance of our services (these Standards) relating to tax return preparation, tax advice and consultation, representation in any tax controversy matter, preparation of reports of foreign financial accounts and transactions or any other Federal, state, local, or foreign tax matter.

 We may revise these Standards by providing you with a copy of the revised Standards in the manner provided in the Engagement Letter.
 The revised Standards will apply to all Statements of Work subsequently or simultaneously delivered to you.

 References in these Standards to the “Code” mean the Internal Revenue Code of 1986, as amended.
 “Tax Advice” has the meaning set forth in Section 4.1.

 1.1 Scope of Our Services.
 The scope of our services will be limited to the services specifically described in the applicable Statement of Work.
 If you require services beyond those specifically described in a particular Statement of Work, these additional services would require either a separate Statement of Work or an expansion of an existing Statement of Work at an additional cost.

 1.2 Decisions.
 While we may provide you with advice concerning tax return reporting and tax consequences of certain transactions, you will retain all authority and responsibility for making any decisions based on our advice.